dario-marvin/MachineLearningDigits/README.md

  [  0   0   0   0   0   0   0   0   0 109]]

 ```
-From the confusion matrix we understand that two images whose real value was 4 were wrongly classified as 1 instead, and one 7 was classified as 2 instead.
-We plot the images in question, together with their real and predicted values.
+From the confusion matrix we understand that two images whose real value was 4 were wrongly classified as 1 instead, and one 7 was classified as 2.
+To understand how the system got confused, we plot the images in question, together with their real and predicted values.

 <p align="center">
   <img size=500 src="https://github.com/dario-marvin/MachineLearningDigits/blob/master/wrong_predictions.png">
 </p>

+Because the image are (really) badly scanned, the central part in both the two 4 is shifted one pixel left and thus confused as the straight part of a 1.
+Similarly, the horizontal line of the considered 7 is shifted one pixel down, hence the confusion with the upper part of a 2.
+Luckily these seem to be isolated cases of particularly poor scanning performance.

 ## Further experiments
-### Dimensionality curse
+### Curse of dimensionality
 In the previous section we used 3290 images to train the predictors, but how would have the score performed if we had had a much smaller set to train with?
 What is a "good" train set size?
 To answer these questions, we train the classifier with gradually larger trrain set size and report the score.
 To be consistent, we test the predictors on the same test set, the last 1000 observations in the sequence.
 We remind that as general rule of thumb, the "curse of dimensionality" says the minimum number of observations should be the 5 times the dimensionality of the images, in our case 210 observations, so we also plot a black vertical line corresponding to that value.